Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

-Following the definition of entanglement structure in terms of multi-partitions, entangled seed states are required as necessary components in the cases except for the fully separable partition.
+Following the definition of entanglement structure in terms of multi-partitions, entangled seed states are required as necessary components in the cases except for fully separable partitions.
 Furthermore, these entangled seed states must be fully inseparable to rule out any possible separability from seed states and avoid overlap between different multipartite separability classes.
-Here we adopt a recently proposed criterion based on quantum Fisher information to identify these fully inseparable seed states~\cite{tms}.
-Additionally, mixtures within each product case are also considered.
-In the tripartite case, we construct a training dataset of $30\,000$ states, with $10\,000$ states for each class.
+Here we adopt a recently proposed criterion based on quantum Fisher information (QFI) to identify these fully inseparable seed states~\cite{tms}.
+The QFI-based criterion detects multipartite entanglement by systematically optimizing a local operator $\hat{A}$ and testing for violation of the inequality between the QFI and the variances as $F_{Q}(\hat{\rho}_k,\hat{A})\leq4V(\hat{\rho}_k,\hat{A})$, which holds for all $k$-separable states.
+However, applying this criterion to the detection of multipartite non-Gaussian entanglement fundamentally requires complete knowledge of the density matrix, rendering it infeasible for direct implementation in practical experiments.
+Nevertheless, we can apply it to the theoretically simulated density matrices in the training set to generate reliable entanglement labels.
+In the tripartite case, we randomly generate a dataset of $30\,000$ states, with $10\,000$ states for each entanglement class, including the fully separable class.